 THOMAS J O’REILLY

-Prior to his positions in the federal government, Mr. O’Reilly was Administrator of the New Jersey Department of Law and Public Safety, the organization responsible for oversight of the state police, homeland security, emergency management, fusion center operations, criminal justice system coordination, criminal and civil legal services, and juvenile justice.
-Mr. O’Reilly also served as the assistant director of the New Jersey Division of Criminal Justice as well as Chief of Police Programs for the State Law Enforcement Planning Agency, and was the planning officer for the Trenton, NJ, Police Division.
+At the state level, Mr. O’Reilly worked as Administrator of the New Jersey Department of Law and Public Safety, and as the Assistant Director of the New Jersey Division of Criminal Justice.
+He also served as Chief of Police Programs for the State Law Enforcement Planning Agency

-O’Reilly earned a B.S. degree in Criminal Justice with a concentration on Police Management from Northeastern University in 1972 and a M.A. in Administration from Rider University in 1977.
-He also became a Certified Public Manager from Rutgers University in 1984.
-O’Reilly received the U.S. Department of Justice Assistant Attorney General Award for Achievement and Leadership for the NSI in 2011 and is a two-time recipient of the Federal 100 Award for his efforts in expanding the adoption and use of the National Information Exchange Model (NIEM) and the NSI.
-He received the Marvin Award from the National Attorney General’s Association, The National Criminal Justice Association recognized O’Reilly’s lifetime service by honoring him with the National Lifetime Achievement Award and the Secretary of Homeland Security recognized him in 2012 for his lifetime contributions to public safety.
+Recognized for his professional achievements, Tom O’Reilly received the U.S. Department of Justice Assistant Attorney General Award for Achievement and Leadership for the NSI, and was a two-time recipient of the Federal 100 Award for his efforts in expanding the adoption and use of the National Information Exchange Model (NIEM).
+The National Criminal Justice Association recognized O’Reilly’s lifetime service by honoring him with the National Lifetime Achievement Award and the Secretary of Homeland Security recognized him in 2012 for his lifetime contributions to public safety.